-Sexual gratification can be a motive for abusing a child but it is not the only one and there are usually also other motives at play.
+Sexual enjoyment can be a motive for abusing a child but it is not the only one and there are usually also other motives at play.

-Other motives people might have to abuse a child include:
+Other motives people might have to abuse a child include wanting to:

 Most child abusers are not only sexually interested in children.
 Children are often targeted for sexual abuse simply because they are usually more vulnerable than adults.